 Because Original Medicare requires approved providers and facilities to submit claims directly to the program, beneficiaries are rarely responsible for billing Medicare.
-If you notice that a claim hasn't been filed, contact your provider to request that they do so.
+If you had a tetanus shot covered by Medicare but noticed that a claim hasn't been filed, contact your provider to request that they do so.

 If your provider refuses to file a claim, you may call 1-800-MEDICARE for instructions on how to submit a claim directly.
 You may also fill out the Patient's Request for Medical Payment form and submit it with the appropriate information, which may include: